Abhoryo/APYJsFormValidationBundle/Resources/doc/configuration.md

 You can override the default implementation of the validation script in your bundle.

 Here is the default template of the script for validation.
-APYJsFormValidationBundle::JsFormValidation.js.twig`
+`APYJsFormValidationBundle::JsFormValidation.js.twig`

 * `script_directory` is optional (Default: `/bundle/jsformvalidation/js/`).
-Define where the script will be generated.
+Define where scripts will be generated.

 * `assets_warmer` is optional (Default: `~`).
 See [Assets warmer](https://github.com/APY/APYJsFormValidationBundle/blob/master/Resources/doc/assets_warmer.md)